msi-ris/Tutorials/rnaseq_cmd.md

 default of 200bp), then it is removed from the matrix.

-The resulting expression counts matrix is then processed with the EdgeR package for RNAseq analysis.
+The resulting expression counts matrix is then processed with the EdgeR package for RNASeq analysis.
 The raw counts are transformed to counts-per-million (CPM), and written to disk.
 Distributions of CPM for each gene and each sample are plotted in violin plots.
 The 500 genes with the highest variance among the samples are plotted in a clustered heatmap.
 Finally, a multidimensional